-OCCUPANCY CATEGORY NATURE OF OCCUPANCY I Buildings and other structures that represent a low hazard to human life in the event of failure, including but not limited to: • Agricultural facilities, • Certain temporary facilities, • Minor storage facilities.
-II Buildings and other structures except those listed in Occupancy Categories I, III and IV Ш Buildings and other structures except those listed in Occupancy Categories I, III and IV Buildings and other structures that represent a substantial hazard to human life in the event of failure, including but limited to: Buildings and other structures whose primary occupancy is public assembly with an occupant load greater than 300.
+OCCUPANCY CATEGORY NATURE OF OCCUPANCY I Buildings and other structures that represent a low hazard to human life in the event of failure, including but not limited to Agricultural facilities. • Certain temporary facilities. • Minor storage facilities.
+II Buildings and other structures except those listed in Occupancy Categories I, III and IV ш Buildings and other structures that represent a substantial hazard to human life in the event of failure, including buildings and other structures whose primary occupancy is public assembly with an occupant load greater than 300.
 Buildings and other structures containing elementary school, secondary school or day care facilities with an occupant load greater than 250.
 Buildings and other structures containing adult education facilities, such as colleges and universities, with an occupant load greater than 500.
-Group I-2 occupancies with an occupant load of 50 or more resident patients but not having surgery or emergency treatment facilities.
-Group I-3 occupancies.
+Group 1-2 occupancies with an occupant load of 50 or more resident patients but not having surgery or emergency treatment facilities.
+Group 1-3 occupancies.
 Any other occupancy with an occupant load greater than 5,0004.
 Power-generating stations, water treatment facilities for potable water, waste water treatment facilities and other public utility facilities not included in Occupancy Category IV.
-IV (quantities of toxic or explosive substances to be dangerous to the public if released.
-Buildings and other structures designated as essential facilities, including but not limited to: Group I-2 occupancies having surgery or emergency treatment facilities.
+Buildings and other structures to be dangerous to the public if released.
+I V (Buildings and other structures designated as essential facilities, including but not limited to: Group I-2 occupancies having surgery or emergency treatment facilities.
 Fire, rescue, ambulance and police stations and emergency vehicle garages.
 Designated earthquake, hurricane or other emergency shelters.
 Designated emergency preparedness, communications and operations centers and other facilities required for emergency response.
 Power-generating stations and other public utility facilities required as emergency backup facilities for Occupancy Category IV structures.
 Structures containing highly toxic materials as defined by Section 307 where the quantity of the material exceeds the maximum allowable quantities of Table 307.1(2).
-Aviation control towers, air traffic control centers and emergency aircraft hangars.
-Buildings and other structures having critical national defense functions.
+Aviation control towers, air traffic control centers and emergency and emergency and other structures having critical national defense functions.
+Water storage facilities and pump structures required to maintain water pressure for fire suppression.

-TABLE 1604.5 OCCUPANCY CATEGORY OF BUILDINGS AND OTHER STRUCTURES a.
-For purposes of occupant load calculation, occupancies required by Table 1004.1.1 to use gross floor area calculations shall be permitted to use net floor areas to determine the total occupant load.
+a.
+For purposes of occupant load calculation, occupancies required by Table 1004.1.1 to use gross floor area calculations sha nermitted to use net floor areas to determine the total occupant load.